 It is possible to choose any of our huskies who are not already sponsored, but the following are examples from each category that would love the extra help.
 Don't worry if you cannot afford the full cost of keeping the dog here through the year (as detailed in sponsorship options).
 Any contribution at all towards each of these characters will be much appreciated.

 Please send all sponsorship enquiries to [email protected].

-The following dogs are older or less useful sled-dogs but since they are probably not so easy to find new homes for, we are fully expecting to care for them into their old age.
+The following dogs are older or 'less-good' sled-dogs who, as a result of their nature, are probably not so easy to find new homes for.
+We are fully expecting to care for them into their old age.
 For this reason, we have them on the 'please sponsor me' list, since any help at all with their long term care would be appreciated.

 Though older now, Vulpes is a great leader, staying focused and motivated and enjoying the shorter runs.
 In addition to that, he is super friendly with us and our guests, even if he can be a little grumpy with other dogs sometimes.

 Running Position: Lead, D.O.B: 28.07.2009, 2019-20 season running total: 1396km